etienne-napoleone/tomochain-box/README.md

 Add your mnemonic to the `.mnemonic` file.

 **Attention:** A gitignore is automatically created to ignore the `.mnemonic` file.
-Please becareful to never version it!
+Please be careful to never version it!

 You can then develop your smart contract and use truffle with usual commands directly on TomoChain.